huakunyang/SmallFilesBackup/README.md

 run client by typing "./FileStoreClient" in shell

-# Multiple Client Vs One Server
+# Multiple Clients vs One Server
 Server is designed with Multi-thread, which means that one server can work with multi-clients, if the configuration is correctly filled with ip and port

-# Doc
+# doc
 The folder contains the simple design doc

 # src and include